davidaparicio/labshock/README.md

 ### Who is Labshock for
 - [Labshock Into Video](https://youtu.be/USo6mDEdnf4)
 - Universities & Mentors: create hands-on and practical OT cources
-- OT Red & Blue Teams: exploit ICS and validate OT SIEM/IDS rules
+- OT Red & Blue Teams: simulate ICS and validate OT SIEM/IDS rules
 - Companies: create custom Labs and test your tools

 ### What You Get